saintsal/supershadowy/index.md

     Super Shadowy meets are for practitioners and autodidacts to learn from each other.

-    **Safe spaces of practitioners only.**  No "lookey-loos" or "supporters" please.
-When it's just us, we can be truly honest about how things are going.
-(For example, coders-only means nobody lurking to recruit.
-Founders-only means no investors or employees listening to sugar-coat things for.)
+    **Safe spaces of practitioners only.**   When it's just us, we can be truly honest about how things are going.
+(For example, coders-only means nobody hustling to recruit them.
+Founders-only means no investors, employees or clients listening to impress.)

-    We share **first-hand experience only** to keep things real, and avoid hype.
+    We share **first-hand experience only** to keep things real, avoid hype, and expose all those little tricks you do naturally but never think to explain.

     We're **decentralised**:
     * Anyone can schedule a super shadowy meet